TakuyaHiraoka/Multi-Agent-Reinforcement-Learning-in-Stochastic-Games/README.md

 ## General sum stochastic games (GSSGs)
-GSSGs is generalized Markov decision processes (MDPs) for the multi-agent situation, and represented as a tuple <_D,_ _S,_ ___A,___  _T,_ ___R___> (right side of following figure).
+GSSGs is generalized Markov decision processes (MDPs) for multi-agent situations, and represented as a tuple <_D,_ _S,_ ___A,___  _T,_ ___R___> (right side of following figure).
-_D_ represents agents set, _S_ represents the state of an environment, ___A___ represents joint action of all agents, and ___R___ represents joint reward for each agent.
-In contrast to MDPs, GSSGs allow multiple agents to affect the environment and receive rewards simultaneously.
+_D_ represents a agents set, _S_ represents a state of an environment, ___A___ represents a joint action of all agents, and ___R___ represents a joint reward for each agent.
+In contrast to MDPs, GSSGs allows multiple agents to affect the environment and receive rewards simultaneously.
-We can model many phenomena in the real world with this model (e.g., trading in market place, negotiation of stakeholders, or collaborative task of robots).
+We can model many phenomena in the real world with GSSGs (e.g., trading in market place, negotiation of stakeholders, or collaborative task of robots).

 ![img](./Images/MDPsandGSSGs.jpg "MDPs and GSSGs")

 ## Multi-agent reinforcement learning (MARL)
 MARL is used for learning agent policies $\pi$ concurrently.
-$\pi_{i}$ is a mapping function from a current observed state to a ith agent action (see above figure).
+$\pi$ is a mapping function from an observed state _S_ to an agent action _A_ (see above figure).
-Each agent policy is learnt to maximize expected cumulative its own rewards, converging to equilibrium (typically Nash equilibrium) where all agent policies cannot be modified to better one.
+Each agent policy is learnt to maximize its own expected cumulative rewards, converging to equilibrium (typically Nash equilibrium) where all agent policies cannot be modified to better one.
 This package provides variations of [PHC, PHC-Wolf](http://www.cs.cmu.edu/~mmv/papers/01ijcai-mike.pdf), and [Correlated-Q Learning](https://www.aaai.org/Papers/ICML/2003/ICML03-034.pdf) in addition to GSSGs version of single-agent reinforcement learning implemented in PyBrain.